Mandatory reporting for external complaints body

 1. Introduction

-The Financial Consumer Agency of Canada (FCAC) supervises external complaints bodies (ECBs) to ensure they comply with their legislative and regulatory obligations (collectively, “market conduct obligations”) that are overseen by FCAC.
+The Financial Consumer Agency of Canada (FCAC) supervises the external complaints body (ECB) to ensure it complies with its legislative and regulatory obligations (collectively, “market conduct obligations”) that are overseen by FCAC.

 FCAC expects institutions to designate a compliance liaison to interact with the Agency and ensure filing requirements are met.
 The compliance liaison is a senior official serving as the regulated entity’s main point of contact responsible for communicating and liaising with FCAC on the regulated entity’s market conduct obligations.

-FCAC requires that ECBs submit additional information, in accordance with FCAC’s mandate, including aggregate complaint reports and reportable compliance issues.
-As required to fulfill its supervisory activities, FCAC will request from ECBs other information not addressed in this guide.
+FCAC requires that the ECB submit additional information, in accordance with FCAC’s mandate, including aggregate complaint reports and reportable compliance issues.
+As required to fulfill its supervisory activities, FCAC will request from the ECB other information not addressed in this guide.

 2. Purpose

-This guide covers the information that your organization must file with FCAC’s Commissioner related to the following topics:
+This guide covers the information that the organization must file with FCAC’s Commissioner related to the following topics:

 - reportable complaints